ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ### Creating form buttons

-Now, we can add a `submit` and a `cancel` buttons to our form.
-You can start by importing `ButtonView` from our UI library and icons, which we will use for labels.
+Now, we add the `submit` and `cancel` buttons to our form.
+You can start by importing `ButtonView` from our UI library together with the icons, which we will use for labels.

-We can use a `check` and `cancel` icons from the core package's [icons library](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core/theme/icons).
-Import the icons, and we will use them for creating the buttons.
+We will use the `check` and `cancel` icons from the core package's [icons library](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core/theme/icons).
+After import the icons, we will use them for creating the buttons.

-Let's write a `_createButton` function, which will take three arguments - `label`, `icon` and `className`.
-We will then set the button attributes, using the properties we passed into the function, and adding a tooltip option.
+Let's write a `_createButton` function, which will take three arguments &ndash; `label`, `icon` and `className`.
+We then set the button attributes, using the properties we passed into the function before, and adding a tooltip option.

 ```js
 // abbreviation/abbreviationview.js